 Keep in mind your privacy and your safety when you are choosing who to ask.
 If you’re worried that you might be put at risk, think about who else you could turn to for support.
 This is very important if you are living in a relationship with someone who is violent or controlling.

 Most utilities companies are willing to organise payment plans for bills if you approach them before it is overdue.

 The Home Energy Emergency Assistance Scheme may be able to provide further financial assistance.
 This scheme, administered by the Queensland Government and energy providers, provides one-off emergency assistance to low-income households.
 To be eligible for assistance, you must have experienced a short-term financial crisis or unforeseen emergency, within the past 12 months, limiting your ability to pay your current electricity and/or gas bill.
 Check the Queensland Government website for more information.

 Rent may be harder to arrange depending on the willingness of real estate/landlords to be flexible.
 Your rental history will also help determine whether this option is worth exploring – if you’ve a history of arrears or non payment, you may be putting your tenancy at risk.

 If your bills are paid automatically through Centrelink, it takes a few days to suspend payments through this system.

 Sell or pawn items to raise funds

 This option obviously depends on whether you have disposable assets or valuable items you might be able to do without for a period of time.
-Be aware though that the longer term consequences may leave you as badly or worse off than you were before, or you might lose some items can’t keep up with payments.
+Be aware though that the longer term consequences may leave you as badly or worse off than you were before.

 Some employers may be willing to discuss this option if it is due to a medical procedure, but again, your privacy is something to keep in mind.